Genetionary Logo

 EGFR gene carries the instructions for making Epidermal Growth Factor Receptor (EGFR) protein.
 EGFR is a protein that helps cells grow.
 Pathogenic germline mutations in the EGFR gene are linked to a predisposition to lung cancer and other conditions.

 EPCAM is a protein coding gene.
 Pathogenic germline mutations can increase the risk of Lynch syndrome.
-Which includes many cancers, but particularly colon and the rectal cancer and uterine cancer.
+Which includes many cancers, but particularly colon and rectal cancer and uterine cancer.

 F